mongodb/specifications/source/mongodb-handshake/handshake.rst

 SCRAM-SHA-256 sections in the `Driver Authentication spec <https://github.com/mongodb/specifications/blob/master/source/auth/auth.rst#supported-authentication-methods>`_ with an additional ``db`` field to specify the name of the authentication database.

+When the mechanism is ``MONGODB-OIDC``, ``speculativeAuthenticate`` has the same structure as seen in the MONGODB-OIDC conversation section in the `Driver Authentication spec <https://github.com/mongodb/specifications/blob/master/source/auth/auth.rst#supported-authentication-methods>`_.
+However, the driver MUST not call a callback as part of ``speculativeAuthenticate``.

 If the initial handshake command with a ``speculativeAuthenticate`` argument succeeds, the client should proceed with the next step of the exchange.
 If the initial handshake response does not include a ``speculativeAuthenticate`` reply and the ``ok`` field